Hanover-CS/HC25-Caio-Montilha-Senior-Project/README.md

 ## 📋 Project Overview

-RideSharingHC is designed to make ride-sharing simple, secure, and accessible to students within the college community.
-Key features include:

 - **Secure Sign-Up & Login:** Uses Firebase for user authentication tied to college email credentials.
 - **User Verification:** Ensures only verified users can access ride-sharing services.
 - **In-App Communication:** Users can connect directly within the app to coordinate rides.